goFrendiAsgard/zaruba/docs/core-concepts/task/simple-command.md

 # 🥛 Simple Command
 <!--endTocHeader-->

-Simple commands are considered `completed` once the process has been ended.
+Simple commands like `cat`, `ls`, `grep`, and `echo` are not meant to run forever.
+Once `completed` a simple-command will return an exit status.

+Any tasks with similar behavior are called `simple-command`.

-For example, `python -c "print('hello')"` is a command:
+For example, `python -c "print('hello')"` is a simple command:

 <!--startCode-->
 ```bash